kinode-dao/kinode-book/src/cookbook/manage_child_processes.md

     }
 }
 ```
-The spawn function in Nectar comprises several parameters, each serving a specific purpose in the process creation:
+The spawn function in Kinode comprises several parameters, each serving a specific purpose in the process creation:

 - `name: Option<String>`: This parameter specifies the name of the process.
-If set to None, the process is automatically assigned a numerical identifier, resulting in a ProcessId formatted like `123456789:my-package:john.nec`.
+If set to None, the process is automatically assigned a numerical identifier, resulting in a ProcessId formatted like `123456789:my-package:john.os`.

 - `wasm_path: String`: Indicates the location of the compiled WebAssembly (Wasm) bytecode for the process.
 This path should be relative to the `/pkg` directory in your project.